AfricArxiv/community-engagement/README.md

 # Interviews
 Interview is an important social listening tool that helps you to know the sentiments of the users from their previous experience with the repository.
+### Administering an Interview
 The interview qestions are available in this directory:user-interview.md To administer an interview, select one email at a time from the authors database (https://docs.google.com/spreadsheets/d/1aGfIBzEGvu4PwcBMv-c2IrU6r3i_MpBscu0SMj3OCNI/edit?usp=sharing)
 - copy paste the questions into the email body and send
 - you can use the following email format (feel free to be creative)
 > Dear (First Name),

 > Thank you for using AfricArXiv for the dissemination of your research results.
-Your manuscript entitled:(link to ), was downloaded 88 times until today.
+Your manuscript entitled: (Title and link to the article), was downloaded (no of downloads) times until today.
 We would like to take this opportunity to ask a few questions about your experience in using AfricArXiv/OSF and also to feature your work in a blog post on our website: https://info.africarxiv.org/news/

-Would you be interested to participate?
-Please fill this form https://forms.gle/ykugB7dimYsGmsMm8.
+> Would you be interested to participate?
+Please fill respond to teh following questions:

+> (add questions)

-Feel free to ask any questions you might have.
+> Feel free to ask any questions you might have.

-Best regards,
+> Best regards,

->
->
+### Pubslishing a Blogpost of the Interview
 - Upon receiving the responses, publish them into a blog post for enagement of other existing users and potential users